Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Introduction

 and there exists a rounding procedure~\cite{Naor_etal_NCGI} that achieves an approximation ratio of $\frac1{2\sqrt{2}}$.
 Analogously, in the unitary case, the relaxation is essentially the same and the approximation ratio is $\frac12$.
 We can show (see Section \ref{section:onalphad}) that the approximation ratios we obtain are larger than these for all $d\geq 1$.
 Interestingly, the approximation ratio of $\frac12$, for the complex case in~\cite{Naor_etal_NCGI}, is tight in the full generality of the problem considered in~\cite{Naor_etal_NCGI}, nevertheless $\alpha_{\CC}(d)^2$ is larger than this for all dimensions $d$.

 Note also that to approximate (\ref{eq_QFOG}) with this approach one needs to have $N=dn$ in (\ref{NCGI_sdp}).
-This corresponds to $d^2n^2$ vector variables which, at least in a naive implementation, would result in a $d^2n^2\times d^2n^2$ sized semidefinite program.
-Given the complexity of semidefinite programming this renders the algorithm unpractical for even moderatly sized $d$ and $n$.
-In comparison, our approach is based on a semidefinite relaxation (\ref{eq_OCSDPv}) with size only $dn\times dn$.
+This means that a na\"ive implementation of this relaxation would result in a semidefinite program with a matrix variable of size $d^2n^2\times d^2n^2$, while our approach is based on semidefinite programs with matrix variables of size $dn\times dn$.
+It is however conceivable that when restricted to problems of the type of (\ref{eq_QFOG}), the SDP relaxation (\ref{NCGI_sdp}) may enjoy certain symmetries or other properties that facilitate its solution.